rightonhana/rightonhana.dev/README.md

 # Florencia Gonzalez Website

  This is my personal website.
-It was made using React, Styled Components and it's a Progressive Web App.
+It was made using React, TypeScript, Emotion and it's a Progressive Web App.